 How long will it take for me to graduate from this program and what is the difference in the Standard Track and the Executive Track MHA?

-- The typical timeline to complete the MHA on a full-time basis would be 5 semesters, including one summer semester.
+- The typical timeline to complete the MHA on a full-time basis would be 4 semesters.
 However, the program is flexible and can be completed on a part-time basis, with a 6-year time limit.